sachinkulkarni0692/android/README.md

 # android
 Android projects

-Download the zip file and extract.
+Download the zip files and extract.
 Import the projects in Android Studio.
 Have fun using apps.